 It’s also frequently available at nights and weekends making it a great side job to earn extra money.

 Data entry jobs can be found in loads of industries.
-You’ll find hundreds of opportunities on
+You’ll find hundreds of opportunities on Seek.com.au

-19. Work retail in the weekends
+19. Work Retail at the Weekends

 Retail work is the ideal way to make extra money in Oz.